What is COLLEGE?

 Education as Self-Fashioning (ESF)

-Offered only in Autumn quarter, ESF is a combined seminar, writing section, and lecture, that fulfills both WR1 and a single quarter of COLLEGE.
+Offered only in Autumn quarter, ESF is a combined seminar, writing section, and lecture, fulfilling both WR1 and one quarter of COLLEGE.

 Year-long, immersive residential program focused on the arts; fulfills multiple requirements including COLLEGE.
 Students both practice and study art, but previous art experience is not necessary.